Hakuna Matata Is Not Escapism

 Nala: “We really needed you at home.”

 Simba: “Hakuna Matata.
 It’s something I learned out here.
 Look, sometimes bad things happen…And there’s nothing you can do about it.
 So why worry?”

 Nala: “Because it’s your responsibility!”

 I believe this scene captures the true essence of what Hakuna Matata really means.
-The phrase is NOT a life advice on how to escape responsibilities.
-The philosophy should be used sparingly to help you face certain challenges and focus on problem solving instead of worrying.
+The phrase is NOT life advice on how to escape responsibilities.
+The philosophy should be used sparingly to help you face certain challenges and focus on problem-solving instead of worrying.